 Lab Advantage will extend a 5-percent discount on accreditation fees and a 10-percent discount on educational products to its customers.
 Customers can order what best suits the configuration of their particular laboratory setting, all at one time and on one Web site.
 Links show key products from each organization, an easy-to-use information form that helps tailor a customer’s needs, and a press room that will highlight relevant company news.

 “These major health organizations coming together is a prime example of connectivity at its best,” said ASCP CEO/Executive Vice President, E. Blair Holladay, PhD, SCT(ASCP)CM.
 “The patient will benefit from superior lab results achieved through a seamless process, and a checks-and-balance system that will continue to raise the bar.”

 For more information contact Yvette Spriggs at firstname.lastname@example.org.

 The Joint Commission is the nation's premier accrediting body for over 19,000 organizations.
 The Joint Commission has been accrediting laboratory services since 1979 and free-standing laboratories since 1995.
 Today, the Joint Commission accredits more than 1,700 organizations with laboratory services, equating to 3,000 Clinical Laboratory Improvement Amendments (CLIA) certificates.
-The Joint Commission laboratory accreditation process looks the complete process of diagnostic care from doctor’s order to the lab and back to patient’s chat, emphasizing integration of diagnostics into the organization’s delivery of care.
+The Joint Commission laboratory accreditation process looks at the complete process of diagnostic care from doctor’s order to the lab and back to the patient’s chat, emphasizing integration of diagnostics into the organization’s delivery of care.